yooess1307/product-management-portfolio/01-technical-prototypes/recalltutor/PRD.md

 The tutoring chat must feel instantaneous and natural.
 Time to first token for streaming responses should land under 1.2 seconds on standard broadband connections.
 The background memory extraction agent runs completely asynchronously after a turn wraps up.
 It should finish parsing and committing tags within 3 seconds, without ever delaying the student from typing or sending their next prompt.

 ### 6.2 Token Economics and Rate Limits
 To avoid hitting API rate limits and keep response times crisp, runtime memory injection is capped strictly at 200 input tokens.
-The system passes only distilled tags rather than raw chat history, keeping recurring inference lean and focused.If memory tags accumulate beyond the budget, the compiler applies a simple FIFO trim that keeps the most recent notes.
+The system passes only distilled tags rather than raw chat history, keeping recurring inference lean and focused.
+If memory tags accumulate beyond the budget, the compiler applies a simple FIFO trim that keeps the most recent notes.

 ### 6.3 Reliability and Silent Error Handling
 Third-party models occasionally drop invalid characters or violate JSON structures.
 The extraction pipeline runs inside an isolated try-catch block.
 If parsing fails, the system returns a null error object, logs the incident quietly in the background, and drops the write.
 Under no circumstances should a background parsing issue trigger an error modal, red toast, or input freeze on the student's screen.